Speedy (Mia Dearden)

-Mia Dearden is a DC Comics superheroine, the second character to take the mantle of Green Arrow's sidekick Speedy.
+Mia Dearden is a DC Comics superheroine, the second character to take up the mantle of Green Arrow's sidekick Speedy.
 Created by writer Kevin Smith and artist Phil Hester, she first appeared in Green Arrow (vol. 3) #2 (May 2001).
 She is one of the few HIV-positive characters in comic books.
-In The New 52, a mysterious man is currently searching for Mia.

 Mia Dearden appeared in Smallville, portrayed by Elise Gatien.
 A loose adaptation, Thea Queen, appeared on the Arrowverse television series Arrow, portrayed by Willa Holland.